Why Proofreaders Are Still Needed in 2025

 Does ChatGPT Think It Can Replace a Proofreader?

-Here was ChatGPT’s response when I asked it if it thinks it can replace a proofreader.
+Here is ChatGPT’s response when I asked if it thinks it can replace a proofreader.

-Furthermore, in fine print at the bottom of the screen in ChatGPT, it reads, “ChatGPT can make mistakes.
-Consider checking important information.”
+Furthermore, in fine print at the bottom of the screen in ChatGPT, it reads:

 Finally, I asked ChatGPT to explain why human proofreaders are still necessary.
 Here’s part of its response: